Peshmerga: Iraqi Kurdistan

-In Iraq, most of these Peshmerga fighters continued to be led by Mustafa Barzani and his newly established Kurdistan Democratic Party (KDP).
-The first major war fought by the Peshmerga in Iraqi Kurdistan was the First Iraqi–Kurdish War, lasting from 1961 until 1970, in which Barzani and his forces fought for independence.
-The war resulted in the signing of the Iraqi–Kurdish Autonomy Agreement.
+Following the 1958 Iraqi military coup, exiled Peshmerga fighters led by Barzani and his newly established Kurdistan Democratic Party (KDP) were permitted to return to Iraq by Abdul-Karim Qasim.
+In return, Barzani’s Peshmerga initially supported Qasim's efforts to establish a multiethnic Iraqi state against Arab nationalist revolts.
+However, as Barzani's influence grew, Qasim declined to meet Kurdish demands, leading to increasing tensions between the two sides.
+By the end of 1961, Barzani had succeeded in uniting many Kurdish tribes under the Peshmerga and controlled large parts of Iraqi Kurdistan.
+These developments, combined with Qasim’s concerns over Barzani’s expanding power, culminated in the outbreak of the First Iraqi–Kurdish War in 1961.
+The conflict, which lasted until 1970, marked the first major war fought by the Peshmerga in Iraqi Kurdistan, with Barzani and his forces seeking Kurdish independence.
+The war resulted in the signing of the Iraqi–Kurdish Autonomy Agreement between the Kurds and the Ba'athist regime, which had replaced Qasim in 1963.
 Kurdish autonomy had failed to be implemented by 1974, which led to the Second Iraqi–Kurdish War in 1975.
 Jalal Talabani, a leading member of the KDP, left the same year to revitalize the resistance and founded the Patriotic Union of Kurdistan (PUK).
 This event created the baseline for the political discontent between the KDP and PUK that divides Peshmerga forces and much of Kurdish society to this day.
+After Mustafa Barzani's death in 1979, his son Masoud Barzani took over his position.
+Political tensions increased between the KDP and PUK in the years after, while Peshmerga forces fought to keep Iraqi Kurdistan under their own party's control, whilst also fighting off the Iraqi Army's incursions.